 What if when you are taking the photograph and suddenly the subject unknowingly makes an eye contact with your camera?
 Won’t that photo be great?
 So, always wait for a proper eye contact with your subject.
 These photos look incredible and perfect.

 – Another great to portrait your street photographs is by adding emotions in them.
 There are lots of people on the streets some are celebrating a festival, some are attending a funeral and some are showcasing their talents.
 Capture their emotions and portray their feelings through your images.
 This highly influences the viewers.
 Nowadays most of the socially shared photos portray emotion.
 Make this tip count.
+Image credit to

-Unique perception –
+Unique perception for street photography tips –

 People with different perception always achieve their goals.
 Same goes for this niche of photography.
 Photographs at the same eye levels all the time doesn’t look that much good.
 But if you take a photo from the ground level of the subject then there may be uniqueness in the photograph which will attract the viewers easily as they love to see different things that are unique.
 Be unique!